gabe-kai/Arcadium/docs/wiki-service-status-page.md

 ### Logs Viewing

+**Permissions:** Admin only

-Services with logging enabled (Wiki Service, Auth Service) include a "📋 Logs" button that opens a modal displaying:
+Services with logging enabled (Wiki Service, Auth Service) include a "📋 Logs" button (visible only to admin users) that opens a modal displaying:
 - Recent log entries (up to 100 by default)
 - Log level (ERROR, WARNING, INFO, DEBUG)
 - Timestamp for each entry